ellysh/video-game-bots/ClickerBots/protection.md

         MsgBox(0, "Alert", "Clicker bot detected!")
     endif
 ```
 We have two measured time spans here: between first and second trigger actions, between second and third ones.
-If subtraction of these two time spans is less than 100 milliseconds it means that an user is able to repeat his actions with precision of 100 milliseconds.
-It is impossible for man but absolutely normal for a bot.
+If subtraction of these two time spans is less than 100 milliseconds, user is able to repeat his actions with precision of 100 milliseconds.
+It is impossible for human but absolutely normal for a bot.
 Therefore, the protection system concludes that these actions have been simulated by a bot.
 The message box with "Clicker bot detected!" text will be displayed in this case.

 This is a full source of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
 ```AutoIt